 Wonderful skiing, vibrant carnivals, and millions of almond trees in bloom make Spain a must-visit winter destination.

-This magnificently rich and diverse country in the Iberian Peninsula offers visitors a kaleidoscope of holiday experiences throughout the year, but if you want a taste of Spain in all its traditional glory, the cold season is the ideal time to visit.
+This magnificently rich and diverse country offers visitors a kaleidoscope of holiday experiences throughout the year, but if you want a taste of Spain in all its traditional glory, the cold season is the ideal time to visit.

 Ready to discover Spain during winter?
-Start with these 6 captivating things to see and do:
+Start with these 7 captivating experiences:

 See the Almond Blossom in Mallorca